PromptLA: Towards Integrity Verification of Black-box Text-to-Image Diffusion Models: Introduction

 \section{Introduction}

 Generative artificial intelligence has made significant progress in recent years.
-Notably, text-to-image (T2I) models~\cite{ramesh2021zero, nichol2021glide, ding2021cogview, saharia2022photorealistic, ramesh2022hierarchical}, exemplified by Stable Diffusion (SD)~\cite{rombach2022high}, have found widespread applications.
+Notably, text-to-image (T2I) models~\cite{ramesh2021zero, nichol2021glide, ding2021cogview, saharia2022photorealistic, ramesh2022hierarchical, li2024hunyuan}, exemplified by Stable Diffusion (SD)~\cite{rombach2022high}, have found widespread applications.
 To generate unique and stylized images, methods including Textual Inversion~\cite{gal2022image}, DreamBooth~\cite{ruiz2023dreambooth} and LoRA~\cite{ryu2023low} have been proposed as convenient tuning schemes for T2I diffusion models.
-However, malicious users can also take advantage of these techniques to breach the integrity of models and produce misleading and illegal images, even when they are not authorized to do so.
+However, malicious users can also take advantage of these techniques to breach the integrity of models even when they are not authorized to do so.
+For example, an attacker can inject celebrity faces, violent elements, or false information into a T2I model through LoRA training, thereby generating misleading images.
 Therefore, in the commercial scenario where the model is only authorized for using as it is, it is essential to verify the integrity of T2I diffusion models to ensure that users do not modify the model through any technique.
 Upon the occurrence of misconducts, an integrity verification method should attribute malicious behaviors to the user rather than the model's original owner, as shown in Figure~\ref{fig:framework}.

 However, research on the integrity of T2I diffusion models is relatively lacking, with most work focusing on ownership verification, such as Stable Signature~\cite{fernandez2023stable} and Tree-ring~\cite{wen2023tree}.
 In the field of integrity verification, the focus has remained on relatively basic classification tasks.